russellgordon/icd2o-s2-2023-24/src/site/notes/All Prior Classes.md

 		- **Slitherer**
 		- **Swimmer**
 		- **Transport**
+		> [!NOTE]
+		>
+		> Each student must submit at least two ideas, without repeats.
+		>
+		> The list of submitted actions will be on the TV screen at the front of the class.
 	- Then, students will decide upon what actions they want to program for their [[Tasks/Authoring Class-Level Procedures\|mid-module task]].
+	> [!TIP]
+	>
+	> The procedure you implement *does not* have to be one of the procedure ideas you came up with and submitted to the form.
 	- You have the rest of the period to make further progress with your [[Tasks/Authoring Class-Level Procedures\|mid-module task]].
 	- Your goal should be to complete at *least* one procedure by our next class.